2021 Volkswagen Golf GTI teased ahead of Geneva auto show

 Volkswagen launched a redesigned Golf overseas late last year, and while the automaker is yet to reveal whether it's coming to the United States in regular guise, enthusiast versions like the Golf GTI and Golf R are confirmed to be on their way here.

-Both performance models have already been spied in prototype form and at next month's Geneva International Motor Show the covers will come off the Golf GTI.
+Both performance models have already been spied in prototype form and, at next month's Geneva International Motor Show, the covers will come off the Golf GTI.
 The reveal of the Golf R is expected to follow in the summer before both models arrive at dealers late in the year as 2021 models.

 2021 Volkswagen Golf GTI spy shots - Photo credit: S. Baldauf/SB-Medien